-Holders of shares of the Series A Preferred Stock shall be entitled to receive, when and as authorized by our board of directors, out of funds legally available for the payment of dividends, cumulative preferential cash dividends at the rate of % per annum of the \$25.00 liquidation preference (equivalent to \$ per share).
-Such dividends shall be cumulative from April , 2004, and shall be payable to investors quarterly in arrears on or before March 31, June 30, September 30 and December 31 of each year or, if not a business day, the next succeeding business day (each, a Dividend Payment Date).
-The first dividend, which will be paid on June 30, 2004, will be for less than a full quarter.
-Such dividend and any dividend payable on the Series A Preferred Stock for any partial dividend period will be computed on the basis of a 360-day year consisting of twelve 30-day months.
+Holders of shares of the Series A Preferred Stock are entitled to receive, when and as authorized by our board of directors, out of funds legally available for the payment of dividends, cumulative preferential cash dividends at the rate of 8.50% per annum of the \$25.00 liquidation preference (equivalent to \$2.125 per share).
+Such dividends shall be cumulative from October 1, 2004, and shall be payable to investors quarterly in arrears on or before March 31, June 30, September 30 and December 31 of each year or, if not a business day, the next succeeding business day (each, a Dividend Payment Date).
+The first Dividend Payment Date in respect of the Series A Preferred Stock offered by this prospectus supplement and the accompanying prospectus will be December 31, 2004.
+Any dividend payable on the Series A Preferred Stock for any partial dividend period will be computed on the basis of a 360-day year consisting of twelve 30-day months.
 Dividends will be payable to holders of record as they appear in our stock records at the close of business on the applicable record date, which shall be the first day of the calendar month in which the applicable Dividend Payment Date falls or on such other date designated by our board of directors for the payment of dividends that is not more than 30 nor less than 10 days prior to such Dividend Payment Date (each, a Dividend Record Date).